 Pot-bellied pigs generally have voracious appetites and will eat nearly anything that you offer them.
 Unfortunately, they are also very prone to obesity which can lead to foot and joint problems, as well as other health issues.
 In addition to the health implications, they can also become very persistent and pesky beggars for foods they shouldn't have and can even learn to open the refrigerator in their search for tasty treats.

 Thankfully, by learning what a pig should eat, feeding the proper food, limiting treats, and developing a feeding routine you can help prevent these problems in your own pig.

 Pot-bellied pigs need a good quality diet that is high in fiber and low in calories.
 Ideally, a food formulated specifically for pot-bellied pigs or mini pigs should be fed.
 These special diets can now be found at some feed stores and pet stores.
 If your local store doesn't carry these diets they may be able to order them in for you or you could also check to see if your veterinarian can order them.
 The following brands produce pot-bellied pig diets:

 - Mazuri (whose parent company is Purina) - Three different foods exist from this popular food line for three different age groups of pigs - youth, adult, and elder.
 This brand of food is often used in zoos.

 - Heartland Pet Pig Products

-If you feed a commercial food meant for farmed pigs then make sure you choose a maintenance ration (and especially avoid the grower and finisher type foods which are meant for optimum growth and are too rich for pot bellied pigs).
-Young piglets can be fed a commercial pig starter diet, but only until they are about 2-3 months of age.
+If you feed a commercial food meant for farmed pigs then make sure you choose a maintenance ration (and especially avoid the grower and finisher type foods which are meant for optimum growth and are too rich for pot-bellied pigs).
+Young piglets can be fed a commercial pig starter diet, but only until they are about 2 to 3 months of age.